heathbioi/heathbioi.github.io/rnaseq-course.md

 - A good example for changing file permissions is to make a script executable.
 - In the example below, I have made a shell script named file-permission.sh
 - These types of files (.sh) are what we use to run a script on Unix.
 These scripts can range from a simple one liner task, to a list of tasks that will run sequentially.
 - When we create a file using the `touch` or `nano` command, by default it is not executable, as denoted by `-rw-r--r--`.
+We will cover `nano` shortly.
 - Subsequently, the system does not recognise it as an executable file and you wont be able to run it.
 - To change the file permissions and make the file executable, we use the `chmod` command.
 - If we wanted to change the permission for just the user (u), we would use `chmod u+x`.